 The final course of the meal was French Dessert Medley.
 Twirling parasols, Minnie Mouse and dancers in fluffy skirts would perform this number, as the smell of sweets led Minnie to reminisce about a date that she had in Paris (with Mickey, of course).

 What followed next has been termed the “Pseudo-Finale” on the Disney Wiki.
-As Lumiere returned to the stage, the song meant to be the closing number, “Be Our Guest,” would quickly deteriorate into a mess of characters running around and throwing things.
+As Lumiere returned to the stage, the song meant to be the closing number, “Be Our Guest,” would quickly deteriorate into chaos, with characters running around and playing pie frisbee.

 These shenanigans would cause Lumiere to lose heart, as they did not reflect omotenashi, the spirit of Japanese hospitality.